Murder of Lil JoJo

-Joseph J. Coleman (April 6, 1994 – September 4, 2012), who also performed as a rapper under the name Lil JoJo, was an American musician from Chicago, Illinois, whose murder at age 18 received wide coverage as a symptom of gang violence in Chicago.
+Joseph J. Coleman (April 6, 1994 – September 4, 2012), who also performed as a rapper under the name Lil JoJo, was an American musician from Englewood, Chicago, Illinois whose murder at age 18 received wide coverage as a symptom of gang violence in Chicago.

-Coleman gained notice in Chicago's early drill music scene and was affiliated with a prison gang, the Gangster Disciples.
+Coleman gained notice in Chicago's early drill music scene and was affiliated with a street gang, the Gangster Disciples.
 He created diss tracks targeted at rival gangs that exacerbated already hostile intergang disputes.
 During a period of escalating feuding and heightened tensions among rival gangs, Coleman was killed in a drive-by shooting.

 Coleman's death was highly publicized, and the circumstances surrounding his murder are remembered by Chicago residents as a landmark instance of the city's intensifying gang violence problem.
 To date, law enforcement has not made any arrests in connection to Coleman's murder and the case remains open.

 Early life

 Coleman was born in Chicago, Illinois on April 6, 1994, to his mother Robin Wilson.
 His father's identity has not been disclosed publicly.
 Coleman was raised by his mother after his father was sentenced to 13 years in prison for attempted murder.
 He grew up at 69th and Parnell Avenue.
-His older brother is rapper Swagg Dinero.
+His older half-brother is rapper Swagg Dinero, with whom he shared a father.

-At some point, Coleman was initiated into a faction of the local Gangster Disciples gang.
+At some point, Coleman was initiated into the local Gangster Disciples gang.
 His membership has been confirmed by Chicago law enforcement.

 Rap career

 During his teens, Coleman began rapping under the name Lil JoJo.
 His material was primarily of the drill music variety that at the time was gaining popularity in Chicago.
 According to his brother, Swagg Dinero, Coleman began rapping as a reaction to a song by Lil Durk that mocked and threatened the Gangster Disciples.
-Coleman gained notice in Chicago after self-releasing the song "3HunnaK" in August 2012, which reacted to the song "3Hunna" by Chief Keef.
-Coleman's song included the repeated acronym "BDK" which stood for "Black Disciple Killer" and directly taunted Coleman's rival gangs.
-This trading of diss tracks was noticed by the Chicago police for heightening intergang tensions.
+Coleman gained notice in Chicago after self-releasing the song "3HunnaK" on April 27, 2012, a counter to the song "3Hunna" by Chief Keef.
+Coleman's song included the repeated acronym "BDK" ("Black Disciple Killer") and directly taunted Coleman's rival gangs.
+It gained notoriety in August of the same year when the Chicago police attributed this series of diss tracks the heightening intergang tensions.

 During the feud, Coleman became the leader of a new sector of the Gangster Disciples known as Bricksquad or Bricksquad 069.
+Ensuingly, after Coleman's demise, 069 Bricksquad adopted the name "JoJoWorld" to honor him.
 In September 2012, extensive vitriol was exchanged via social media, particularly Twitter, between Coleman's camp and rival members of other sets.
 Among this exchange were insults from Coleman directed towards Chief Keef's camp.